Last week I had the opportunity to photograph the author of

 Set up was simply a 32" white with black backing umbrella on a light stand standing about 4 feet away from Kevin.
 Flash power was set to 1/2 power and I was probably shooting at 1/125 shutter speed at about f/5.6.

 A photo of Kevin and I right before he left his 10 minute photo session.
 And yes, this was simply set up umbrella, pose, shoot, and that's it!
-I only took 10 total photos!
-So this is my first taste of speed portrait photography.

 The book itself hasn't been fully read--I'm about 1/4 into it!